Peter Sinks: Climate

+Extreme cold

-On 1 February 1985, a temperature of -69.3 °F was recorded there, the lowest recorded temperature in Utah, and the second-lowest temperature ever recorded in the contiguous United States.
+On February 1, 1985, a temperature of -69.3 °F was recorded there, the lowest recorded temperature in Utah, and the second-lowest temperature ever recorded in the contiguous United States.
+The lowest recorded temperature was −69.7 °F at Rogers Pass, Montana, in 1954.

 Peter Sinks' meteorological significance was discovered by Utah State University student Zane Stephens in 1983.
 Stephens, along with the Utah Climate Center, placed measuring instruments in the valley in the winter of 1984.
 On February 1, 1985, Peter Sinks dropped to -69.3 °F, while another nearby valley, Middle Sink, located 3 mi to the north-east, dropped to -64 °F. Stephens hiked into Middle Sink along with Burns Israelsen to record the temperature personally.
 He then flew into Peter Sinks in a KUTV television station helicopter with broadcasting meteorologist Mark Eubank.
 State climatologist Gayle Bingham also traveled to the area and confirmed the temperature.
-The alcohol thermometer being used was retrieved and sent to the Bureau of Standards in Washington, D.C. to confirm the temperature.
+The alcohol thermometer being used was retrieved and sent to the Bureau of Standards in Washington, D.C., to confirm the temperature.

 Since 1985, Peter Sinks and Middle Sink have been studied extensively by Stephens and Tim Wright with the use of Campbell Scientific weather equipment.
 On January 29, 2002, and again on January 30, 2023, the temperature dropped to -62 °F at Middle Sink.
 Stephens and Wright's main study is the change in temperature through the inversion at these sites.
 These valleys act like a dam trapping cold air, with the coldest of the air settling to the bottom of the valley.
 Stephens and Wright have found that temperatures between the cold air "lake" and the warmer air above the valley can differ by as much as 70 °F-change.